Laurcons/tapptitude-prezenta-birou/README.md

 Run it from the terminal, and tap on the link to provide authorization to your account using OAuth.

 The token is now saved locally, and will be used for subsequent requests to Google, even when running non-interactively.
 Refresh tokens are handled automatically.

+## Running on whatever you have
+Node is cross-platform, `iwgetid` is not.
+If it doesn't work, just edit the exported function in `get-wifi.ts` to make it return the Wifi SSID you are currently connected to, using whatever code works for you.
+Or just hardcode the thing in `index.ts` or do whatever the fuck you want coz this project is MIT licensed.